rya-sge/access-denied/_posts/2026-09-14-aztec-delayed-public-mutable-pause-privacy-delay.md

 - **The delay cannot be shortened in a hurry.** Decreasing it takes as long as the difference, so an operator who set six hours and wants one hour waits five hours before the shorter delay applies, and then a further hour for the pause.
 Increasing it is immediate, but that is the wrong direction.
 - **A pending change is public and self-announcing.** From the moment the pause is scheduled, every transaction reading the flag expires at the same public timestamp.
 Anyone watching the mempool sees the deadline approaching and can front-load transfers before it.

 The alternatives are the ones the first option already gave.
 If the contract needs a pause that bites within a block, the pause has to be checked in public, and the transaction has to accept that its interaction with the contract is visible.

-A hybrid is common in practice: routine configuration that changes rarely and can tolerate a delay (roles, allowlist entries, the issuer of a regulated token, a fee) lives in `DelayedPublicMutable` and is read privately, while a single kill switch stays in `PublicMutable` and is asserted in an enqueued `#[only_self]` public call.
+A hybrid is common in practice, splitting state by how fast it has to change:

+- **Routine configuration** that changes rarely and can tolerate a delay lives in `DelayedPublicMutable` and is read privately.
+Roles, allowlist entries, the issuer of a regulated token and a fee all fit here.
+- **A single kill switch** stays in `PublicMutable` and is asserted in an enqueued `#[only_self]` public call.

 If that public call already exists because the design updates a public counter, the kill switch costs nothing extra in privacy terms.

 ## Choosing the delay